 Reach, an internal communication software, communicates major announcements directly to your employees’ preferred channels, whether on desktop or mobile.
 No training and no downloads required.
 It simply broadcasts messages to multiple channels (Slack, Microsoft Teams, email and SMS), while tracking views and engagement.

 Reach and Source intranet software are both IC Thrive products and integrates with one another.
-If you’re a current Source client, you can use Reach for free over the next few months throughout the COVID-19 crisis.
 Why not try something new that can have a transformative effect on your communication strategy?

 Do you worry about business continuity if the servers were to go down with no one in the office?
 Then it’s time to rethink your on-premise servers and opt for cloud.